 This congruence was the clue which made it possible for MacCallum to make the breakthrough.
 Proprietary communities in primitive societies are based on kinship.
 Land is held in trust and administered by the clan or village head.
 In the modern version such as the hotel, every member of the staff and the guests are likewise related to one another.
 However, modern social technology utilizes not kinship, but contract, as a means of establishing the relationships.
 It was now clear to MacCallum that the principle on which the hotel is organized is that of contract and that the sum of the contracts in effect at any given time might be regarded as the effective charter or constitution of the community.
 He thus demonstrates that although men have traditionally looked to non-contractual means, such as sovereignty, for the provision of environmental needs, the hotel is proof that contracts can operate at the community level to provide services enjoyed in common.

-In the natural sciences, when an exception has been found to a hypothesis, the hypothesis must be abandoned and replaced with a new one that can accomodate the new data.
+In the natural sciences, when an exception has been found to a hypothesis, the hypothesis must be abandoned and replaced with a new one that can accommodate the new data.
 So it is with investigation in the social sciences.
 MacCallum proposed the following definition to replace earlier ones which have proved inadequate because they are not cross-culturally valid.
 A community is:

 …an occupation by two or more persons of a place divided into private and common areas according to a system of relations which defines and allocates responsibility for the performance of all activities that might be required for its continuity.